CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 If the lock icon is closed, the object will retain it's original proportions and scale axis equally.
 If it is open you can manipulate the three separately.

-The rewind icon will set the object to it's original dimensions
+The rewind icon will set the object to it's original dimensions.

 ### Rotation